1. The following terms have these meanings in this Policy:

 a) Physical abuse involves single or repeated instances of deliberately using force against a child in such a way that the child is either injured or is at risk of being injured.
 Physical abuse includes beating, hitting, shaking, pushing, choking, biting, burning, kicking or assaulting a child with a weapon.
 It also includes holding a child under water, or any other dangerous or harmful use of force or restraint.

-b) Sexual abuse and exploitation involves using a child for sexual purposes.
+b) Sexual abuse and exploitation involve using a child for sexual purposes.
 Examples of child sexual abuse include fondling, inviting a child to touch or be touched sexually, intercourse, rape, incest, sodomy, exhibitionism, or involving a child in prostitution or pornography.

 c) Neglect is often chronic, and it usually involves repeated incidents.
 It involves failing to provide what a child needs for his or her physical, psychological or emotional development and well being.
 For example, neglect includes failing to provide a dependent child with food, clothing, shelter, cleanliness, medical care, or protection from harm.